m4con/100DaysOfCode/R1Log.md

 * :man_technologist: Bringing in Redux testing the TDD way :muscle:

 **Thoughts:**
 Not so productive today.
-Weather was too good to study inside.
+Weather was too good to study indoors.

 _&rArr; 1h_